formix/sudoku/README.md

 the resolver get stuck in a local optimum and will take more than 10 seconds or more to resolve.
 In these rare cases, the output message list (bottom section) may becomes too big and past 10000 messages, it slows down the whole application.
 This is not a core solver algorithm issue but a UI problem.
+When it happens, cancel the execution, press the "Clear" button and try solving again.

 ## How To Start The Program